mahmadi786/woocommerce-onlineshop/woocommerce-wordpress-service/app/wp-content/plugins/woo-extra-product-options/readme.txt

 You can check out the demo for a more detailed overview of the features.
 [Live Demo](https://flydemos.com/wepo/?utm_source=wordpress&utm_medium=referral&utm_content=tracking)

-= ☞ Extra 4 Field Types =
+= ☞ Extra 6 Field Types =
-The pro version has 4 more fields than the free version with advanced functional properties that enhance your product pages.
+The pro version has 6 more fields than the free version with advanced functional properties that enhance your product pages.
 The available extra fields are;

     1. Multiselect
     2. Time Picker
     3. File Upload
     4. HTML
+    5. Color Palette
+    6. Image Group

 = ☞ Additional Display Position For Sections =
 In pro version. you can add sections (fields groups) at 3 predefined positions in your WooCommerce product page.
 Available positions are;